Skip to Content

 Instructions

-• Combine the orange juice, garlic, balsamic vinegar, Dijon mustard, honey, and lemon juice with an immersion blender, food processor, or blender.
+• Add orange juice, minced garlic, balsamic vinegar, Dijon mustard, honey, and lemon juice to a blender cup, a wide-mouth jar, or a blender

 • Taste and season with salt and black pepper.
 Then, pour the mixture through a fine mesh sieve into an airtight container, discarding the seeds and pulp.